 In this sense, Dan has missed the point.

-For that reason, and as with so many things in SEO, much depends on intent and audience.
+For that reason, and as with so many things in SEO, much depends on context, intent and audience.
 Product page copy, blog posts, news articles… they all have different audiences and intended outcomes.

-What’s important is this: what action do you expect in response to your content, and how will you measure it?
+So what’s important is this: what action do you expect in response to your content, and how will you measure it?